bevennyamande/udemy_inkscape_tutorial_swapnile_rane/README.md

-# udemy_inkscape_tutorial_swapnile_rane
+# udemy inkscape tutorial by Swapnile Rane
-Inkscape tutorial design from the Udemy Course
+- Inkscape tutorial design from the Udemy Course

+## Aftermath
+- Create game art and backgrounds, especially with an African Perspective, we have nice nature here :)